cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore.md

 1. Open FutureRestoreGUI on your computer
     - If prompted by Windows Defender or other anti-virus software, allow the program to run - it’s safe
 1. Click the `Download FutureRestore` button to fetch the latest version of FutureRestore

+**NOTE:** If you manually downloaded FutureRestore, then press "select FutureRestore binary/Executable" instead and select the Executable file that you have downloaded.

-1. Click the `Select Blob File...` button and select your blob .shsh2 file
+3. Click the `Select Blob File...` button and select your blob .shsh2 file
-1. Click the `Select Target iPSW File...` and select your .ipsw file
+4. Click the `Select Target iPSW File...` and select your .ipsw file
-1. Enable the `Update (-u)` checkbox
+5. Enable the `Update (-u)` checkbox
     - Do not enable this when downgrading from 14.5 or later
-1. Click `Start Futurerestore`
+6. Click `Start Futurerestore`

 If you experience any issues during the Process, look in the [FutureRestore help page](https://ios.cfw.guide/FutureRestoreHelp), if you still can't find a solution, ask in the #futurerestore-help channel on the [r/jailbreak Discord](https://discord.gg/9apvC4C3CC)